Robert Ryan: Politics

 Though Ryan served in the military, he came to share the pacifist views of his wife Jessica, who was a Quaker.

-In the late-1940s, as the House Committee on Un-American Activities (HUAC) intensified its anti-Communist attacks on Hollywood, he joined the short-lived Committee for the First Amendment.
+In the late 1940s, as the House Committee on Un-American Activities (HUAC) intensified its anti-Communist attacks on Hollywood, he joined the short-lived Committee for the First Amendment.
 Throughout the 1950s, he donated money and services to civic and religious organizations such as the American Civil Liberties Union, American Friends Service Committee, and United World Federalists.
 In September 1959, he and Steve Allen became founding co-chairs of The Committee for a SANE Nuclear Policy's Hollywood chapter.

 By the mid-1960s, Ryan's political activities included efforts to fight racial discrimination.
 He served in the cultural division of the Committee to Defend Martin Luther King Jr., and helped organize the short-lived Artists Help All Blacks, with Bill Cosby, Robert Culp, Sidney Poitier, and several other actors.

 Ryan often spoke about the dichotomy of his personal beliefs and his acting roles.
 At a screening of Odds Against Tomorrow, he appeared before the press to discuss "the problems of an actor like me playing the kind of character that in real life he finds totally despicable."
 Ryan's roles as cynical, prejudiced, violent characters, often ran counter to the causes he embraced.
 He was a pacifist who starred in war movies, westerns, and violent thrillers.
 He was an opponent of McCarthyism, but appeared in the anti-communist propaganda film I Married a Communist, playing a nefarious communist agent.
 In socially progressive films such as Crossfire, Bad Day at Black Rock, Odds Against Tomorrow and Executive Action, he played bigoted villains or conspirators.

 Personal life

 On March 11, 1939, he married Jessica Cadwalader.
 They had three children: Timothy (b.
 1946); Cheyney (b.
-1948), a research fellow at Oxford University and a professor of philosophy and law at the University of Oregon; and Lisa (b.
+1948), a research fellow at Oxford University, co-chair of the Oxford Consortium for Human Rights, and an emeritus professor of philosophy and law at the University of Oregon, and Lisa (b.
 1951).
-They lived in the Dakota at 72nd and Central Park West in Manhattan and eventually sub-let the apartment to John Lennon and Yoko Ono.
+They lived in the Dakota at 72nd and Central Park West in Manhattan and eventually sub-let and later sold the apartment to John Lennon and Yoko Ono where Lennon was shot and killed in the courtyard entryway in 1980.

 In the fall of 1951, the progressive Oakwood School was opened in Jessica and Robert Ryan's backyard in Los Angeles; founded by a small group of parents, created and based on their educational and child-rearing views.
 Three years later, the parents, including the Ryans, Sidney Harmon, Elizabeth Schappert, Wendy and Ross Cabeen, and Charles and Emilie Haas, bought and built the elementary school campus on Moorpark Street in Los Angeles's San Fernando Valley.

-Robert and Jessica remained married until her death from cancer in 1972.
-He died from lung cancer in New York City the following year at the age of 63.